Revlis64/Creapawn/README.md

  - Bug Fix 2.
 Species of wild pawn will now be saved.

-August 6th, 2023 Changes (1.0.6) Game will save after player's defeat, when the player encounters an inn, and after the player defeats a lair.
+August 6th, 2023 Bug Fixes (1.0.6) Game will save after player's defeat, when the player encounters an inn, and after the player defeats a lair.

 August 7th, 2023 Bug Fixes (1.0.7)

  - Bug Fix 1.
 Player can no long phase through interactable elements when saving or going to storage box menu while in close proximity to them.

  - Bug Fix 2.
+Small visual touch ups and text changes.

+August 7th, 2023 Bug Fixes (1.0.8)

+  - Bug Fix 1.
+Having a max amount of herbs will no longer cause more enemies and wild pawns to spawn.

+  - Bug fix 2.
+Zodiac of wild pawn will now be saved.

+  - Bug Fix 3.
 Small visual touch ups and text changes.